 6. Consolidation

-As a rule, this financial model includes a separate tab for each business, with a consolidation tab that simply sums up all organizational units.
+As a rule, this financial model includes a separate tab for each business, with a consolidation tab that sums up all organizational units.

 7. Budget